-Chemical peels remove damaged outer layers of skin on the face to smooth texture, reduce scarring, and remove blemishes to produce healthy, glowing skin.
-There are three types of chemical peels, ranging from mild to strong – alphahydroxy acids (AHAs), trichloroacetic acid (TCA) and phenol – and formula strengths are tailored to each patient.
-Peels can be combined with other procedures such as facelifts for a younger look.
+Chemical peels rejuvenate outer layers of skin to smooth texture, reduce scarring, and remove discoloration and age spots, to produce healthy, evenly-colored glowing skin.
+There are several types of chemical peels, ranging from mild to strong – alphahydroxy acids (AHAs) and trichloroacetic acid (TCA).
+Formula strengths are tailored to each patient.
+Peels can be combined with other procedures such as ultherapy.
 They may be covered by insurance if they are performed for medical rather than cosmetic reasons.

 Types of Chemical Peels

-AHAs are the gentlest of the three types of chemical peel.
+AHAs are the most gentle of the chemical peels.
 They consist of a group of glycolic, lactic and fruit acids that smooth and brighten skin by treating fine wrinkles, dryness, uneven pigmentation and acne.
 AHAs are typically applied once a week, or may be mixed in a milder concentration with a cream or cleanser to be used daily; treatment takes 10 minutes or less.
-Patients may choose AHAs if they do not want the lengthy recovery time of a phenol or TCA peel.
-Occasionally AHAs, Retin-A (a prescription medication containing Vitamin A) or hydroquinone (a bleach solution) are used to thin the skin and even its tone as a pre-treatment for TCA peels.
+Occasionally AHAs, Retin-A (a prescription medication containing Vitamin A) or hydroquinone (a bleaching cream) can be used to thin the skin and even its tone as a pre-treatment for TCA peels.

-TCAs are commonly used for medium-depth peeling (though depth is adjustable) to treat fine surface wrinkles, superficial blemishes and pigment problems, sometimes in combination with AHAs.
+TCAs are commonly used for medium-depth peeling (though depth is adjustable) to treat fine surface wrinkles, superficial blemishes, and pigment problems, sometimes in combination with AHAs.
 TCAs are the preferred chemical solution for darker-skinned patients and may be used on the neck and other areas of the body.
-Results are often less impressive and do not last as long as with phenol peels, and multiple treatments may be required, but treatments only last 10-15 minutes and recovery time is short; in some instances, there is no downtime at all.
+Multiple treatments may be required, but treatments only last 10-15 minutes and recovery time is short; in some instances, there is no downtime at all.

-In an AHA peel, the skin is cleaned and the solution applied; there is no need for “after-peel” ointment or covering.
-During TCA and phenol peels, the skin is cleansed and solution is applied, which may cause a brief stinging sensation.
-Petroleum jelly or a waterproof adhesive tape may be put on the skin following a phenol treatment.
+For any peel, the skin is cleaned and the solution applied; there is no need for “after-peel” ointment or covering.
+There may be a brief stinging sensation, which will be neutralized with water.

 After the Procedure